lydiaqd/Q1-2025-data-analysis-project-challenge/README.md

     - Write up or notebook (Jupyter Notebook if using Python) showcasing the key descriptive statistics, transformations, and charts.
 3. **Visualization Dashboards or Charts**:

-    - Tableau dashboard (with interactive elements) or Python-based charts (matplotlib, seaborn, etc.).
+    - Tableau or Power BI dashboard (with interactive elements).
     - Showcase trends, comparisons by category/location, and inflation-adjusted insights.
 4. **Executive Summary** (Presentation or Report):